OritLeshem/playdog-project3/README.md

 # https://playdog-playdate.herokuapp.com
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^ VIEW ON HEROKU ^^^^^^^^^^^^^^^^^^^^^^

-PLAYDOG is a platform for owners to find/host play dates for thier dogs.\
+PLAYDOG is a mobile platform for owners to find/host play dates for thier dogs.\
 Features include an easy to use map functionality, coupled with a fun and interactive user interface.\